Baxter Estates, New York: Representation in higher government

-Town representation

-Baxter Estates is located in the Town of North Hempstead's 6th council district, which as of July 2025 is represented in the North Hempstead Town Council by Mariann Dalimonte (D – Port Washington).
+On the town level, Baxter Estates is located in the Town of North Hempstead's 6th council district, which as of April 2026 is represented on the North Hempstead Town Council by Mariann Dalimonte (D–Port Washington).

-Nassau County representation

-Baxter Estates is located in Nassau County's 11th Legislative district, which as of July 2025 is represented in the Nassau County Legislature by Delia DiRiggi-Whitton (D–Glen Cove).
+On the county level, Baxter Estates is located in Nassau County's 11th Legislative district, which as of April 2026 is represented in the Nassau County Legislature by Delia DiRiggi-Whitton (D–Glen Cove).

-New York State representation

-New York State Assembly

-Baxter Estates is located within the New York State Assembly's 16th State Assembly district, which as of July 2025 is represented by Daniel J. Norber (R–Great Neck).
+On the state level, Baxter Estates is located within the New York State Assembly's 16th State Assembly district and the New York State Senate's 7th State Senate district, which as of May 2026 are represented by Daniel J. Norber (R–Great Neck) and Jack M. Martins (R–Old Westbury), respectively.

-New York State Senate

-Baxter Estates is located in the New York State Senate's 7th State Senate district, which as of July 2025 is represented by Jack M. Martins (R–Old Westbury).

-Federal representation

-United States Congress

-Baxter Estates is located in New York's 3rd congressional district, which as of July 2025 is represented by Thomas R. Suozzi (D–Glen Cove).

-United States Senate

-Like the rest of New York, Baxter Estates is represented in the United States Senate by Charles E. Schumer (D) and Kirsten Gillibrand (D).
+On the federal level, Baxter Estates is located in New York's 3rd congressional district, which as of April 2026 is represented by Thomas R. Suozzi (D–Glen Cove).
+Like the rest of New York, it is represented in the United States Senate by Charles E. Schumer (D) and Kirsten Gillibrand (D).

 Politics

 In the 2024 United States presidential election, the majority of Baxter Estates voters voted for Kamala D. Harris (D).
+Harris carried the village by roughly 67% of the hamlet's vote, while Donald J. Trump (R) received approximately 32% of the remaining votes.